SpecialFlocon/charts/taalbot/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

-## API server URL

-The `taalbot.apiServerURL` parameter must point to a working `taalapi` instance.

 ## Secrets

 This chart relies on a secret that must contain at least one key, `bot-token`, with plain-text token obtained from Discord Developer Portal.
 See Discord [documentation](https://discord.com/developers/docs/topics/oauth2#bots) for more information.

-## Redis

-Taalbot uses Redis message broker capabilities to implement a PubSub message queue between components.

-You need to set the `taalbot.redis.address` parameter with the address to a running Redis server, as well as the `taalbot.redis.secretName` and `taalbot.redis.secretPasswordKey` parameters, respectively corresponding to the name of the secret and the name of the key containing the Redis password.

 ## Liveness and readiness probes